 No one at Wabash can remember the last time the College’s Theater Department staged William Shakespeare’s timeless comedy A Midsummer Night’s Dream, so director Michael Abbott decided it was time to dust off the enduring play and showcase a young ensemble cast framed by a handful of veterans.

-Wabash will perform A Midsummer Night’s Dream October 4-7 at 8:00 p.m. in Ball Theater of the Fine Arts Center.
-Tickets are free, but must be reserved in advance through email@example.com.
+Wabash performs A Midsummer Night’s Dream October 4-7 at 8:00 p.m. in Ball Theater of the Fine Arts Center.

 “It just felt like it was time to do this play,” Abbott said.
 “There has been a changeover in our students; we’ve graduated a lot of very talented actors, and we wanted to introduce our new actors in a classic romantic comedy.”

 The play follows four young lovers who flee the city for an enchanted forest and quickly find themselves entangled in a feud between the King and Queen of the Fairies.